How to read financial statements: a small business guide

 What are the five basic financial statements?

-The five main financial statements are the income statement, the balance sheet, the cash flow statement, the statement of changes in equity, and the notes to the financial statements.
+The five main financial statements are the income statement, balance sheet, cash flow statement, statement of changes in equity, and notes to the financial statements (which may be prepared under Generally Accepted Accounting Principles (GAAP) or International Financial Reporting Standards).
 For most small businesses, the first three provide the most critical day-to-day insights.

 How do you read a balance sheet for beginners?

-Think of it as a snapshot.
-On one side, you have your assets (what you own).
-On the other, you have your liabilities (what you owe) and your equity (the owner's stake).
-The two sides must always balance, following the formula: Assets = Liabilities + Equity.
-It gives you a clear picture of your business's net worth at a specific moment.
+Think of a balance sheet as a snapshot.
+One side shows your assets (what you own).
+The other shows liabilities (what you owe) plus equity (your stake).
+The two sides must balance: Assets = Liabilities + Equity.
+This gives you a clear picture of your business's net worth at a specific moment.

 What's the best way to analyze financial statements as a small business owner?

-The best approach is to look for trends by comparing statements from different periods, for example, month over month or year over year.
+Compare statements from different periods, such as month over month or year over year, to spot trends.
 Use key financial ratios to quickly gauge profitability and liquidity.
-Most importantly, if you're unsure, ask your accountant or bookkeeper.
-They can help translate the numbers into actionable advice for your business.
+If you're unsure, ask your accountant or bookkeeper to translate the numbers into actionable advice.

 How often should I review my financial statements?

-For most small businesses, reviewing your financial statements monthly is a great habit.
-It helps you stay on top of your cash flow, track your progress toward goals, and spot any potential issues before they become big problems.
-At a minimum, you should review them quarterly.
+Review your financial statements monthly.
+This helps you stay on top of cash flow, track progress toward goals, and spot issues before they become problems.
+At minimum, review them quarterly.

 What should I do if I don't understand something in my financial statements?

-Don't hesitate to ask for help.
-Your accountant or bookkeeper is your best resource.
-Their job is to help you understand the financial health of your business.
-They can explain what the numbers mean and how you can use that information to make better decisions.
+Ask your accountant or bookkeeper for help.
+Their job is to explain what the numbers mean and how you can use that information to make better decisions.

 Disclaimer